Kggupta/AuTomato/README.md

 ## The Goal

-The goal of this project is to expand what I learnt in the University course about compiled languages and create an interpretted language.
+The goal of this project is to expand what I learnt in the University course about compiled languages (CS241 WLP4) and create an interpretted language.

 I built the lexer and parser based off the code from the course I took (where we built a compiler for a subset of the C++ language) and I extended it using the **Visitor Design Pattern** to run the code rather than compile it.

-The language is implemented using `C++`, `make`, `Object-Oriented Programming` and `Design Pattern` fundamentals.
+AuTomato is implemented using `C++`, `make`, `Object-Oriented Programming` and `Design Pattern` fundamentals.

 AuTomato is meant to look and feel similar to Python, which was my inspiration for the syntax.